syncfusion-content/winui-docs/winui/Scheduler/LoadOnDemand.md

 ## Load On Demand command

-The Scheduler notifies by `LoadOnDemandCommand` when the user changes the visible date range.
-You can get a visible date range from the `QueryAppointmentsEventArgs`.
-The default value for this `ICommand` is null.
+The Scheduler notifies the `LoadOnDemandCommand` when the user changes the visible date range.
+You can get a visible date range from the `QueryAppointmentsEventArgs.` The default value for this `ICommand` is null.
 The `QueryAppointmentsEventArgs` passed as a command parameter.

 You can define a ViewModel class that implements command and handle it by the `CanExecute` and `Execute` methods to check and execute on-demand loading.
-In execute method, you can perform the following operations,
+In execute method, you can perform the following operations.

-* You can start and stop the loading indicator animation before and after the appointments loaded using the `ShowBusyIndicator`.
+* You can start and stop the loading indicator animation before and after the appointments loaded using the `ShowBusyIndicator.`
-* Once got appointment collection, you can load into the scheduler `ItemsSource`.
+* Once got appointment collection, you can load into the scheduler `ItemsSource.`

 {%tabs %}
 {% highlight xaml %}